LLNL/scr/scripts/python/scrjob/resmgrs/README.md

 like acquiring the allocation id, the list of compute nodes, and the expected end time of the allocation.

-There are three steps to add a new resource manager.
+The steps to add a new resource manager are described below.

 ## Define a new resource manager class
 One can add support for a new resource manager by extending the `ResourceManager` class and implementing the required interface.
 See the `ResourceManager` class in `resourcemanager.py` for the interface definitions that one must implement, e.g.:

     >>: cat newrm.py
-    from pyfe.resmgr import ResourceManager
+    from scrjob.resmgrs import ResourceManager

     class NewRM(ResourceManager):
       def job_id():